ZacBland/CS4243GroupProject/README.md

 If you want to exit, please select option4.

 Note: For option1 to display the records, there is some bug which is not letting stock and genre columns to display the records.
+Also, there is an issues with the amount of books displayed.
+Instead it will only display the first 8 books.
+We believe the issues is caused from buffer overflow from the amount of books there are in each process.